 “Very honestly, the precise uses of the information by the American authorities seems to me to be extremely vague,” Falque-Pierrotin said.
 “It’s a subject on which we are extremely mobilized.”

-At CNIL’s urging, privacy authorities in Ireland are conducting a second audit of Facebook Inc. (FB)’s Dublin facilities to ensure the company complies with EU rules, after the French found the company’s initial responses inadequate.
+At CNIL’s urging, privacy authorities in Ireland are conducting a second audit of Facebook Inc. (FB:US)’s Dublin facilities to ensure the company complies with EU rules, after the French found the company’s initial responses inadequate.
 The Irish report is expected by early September, Falque-Pierrotin said.

 To contact the reporter on this story: Heather Smith in Paris at firstname.lastname@example.org